 The following are the major advantages of the Wet Process of Cement Manufacturing,

 - Raw material can be mixed easily, so a better homogeneous material can be obtained.

 - Capital cost (Cost of establishment) is comparatively less.

 The following are the major disadvantages of the wet process of cement manufacturing,

 - Mixing of Raw materials in wash mill with 35 to 50% water.

 - Materials exiting the mill are called “slurry” and have flowability characteristics.

-- Size of the kiln needed for the manufacturing of cement is bigger.
+- The size of the kiln needed for the manufacturing of cement is bigger.

 - Fuel consumption is high i.e., 350 kg of coal per tonne of cement produced.